Sorry, you need to enable JavaScript to visit this website.

 Legal provisions

-There are regulations on youth involvement.
-The involvement of young people in general and of youth councils is defined in the Youth Work Act.
-The involvement of pupils and students is defined in education institutions acts, and the participation of the children in the Child Protection Act.
+Youth involvement is regulated through several legislative acts.
+The Youth Work Act defines the involvement of young people in general and of youth councils.
+The participation of pupils and students is set out in education institution acts, and the participation of children is regulated by the Child Protection Act.

-There are plenty of mechanisms for the involvement of young people in public policy processes.
-In general, youth participation in public policy takes place within the general framework and practice of participatory governance in Estonia.
-In the consultation processes, the young people are addressed as a group of stakeholders, which means that generally young people are invited to the consultation as one of the consulted parties.
+Youth participation in public policy takes place within the general framework of participatory governance in Estonia.
+Young people are addressed as stakeholders and invited to consultations as one of the consulted parties.

-Collective consultation remains an important principle underlying the interaction between the young people and the state or municipality.
-This means that youth consultation and involvement occurs predominantly between a youth council, organization or association on the one hand and a state, municipal, third sector or business organization on the other hand.
-The consultation of unorganized young people is organized through opinion markets and other forms of participation.
+Collective consultation is an important principle: youth consultation occurs predominantly between a youth council, organisation or association on the one hand and a state, municipal, third-sector or business organisation on the other.
+Unorganised young people are reached through opinion markets and other participatory formats.

 Consultation methods

-The main method of involving young people in drafting strategies is the participation of the representatives of youth organizations or umbrella organizations in different working groups.
-In these settings, the young people are informed of the developments and they can express their opinion on particular themes and partake in discussions leading to final formulations.
-Technically speaking, this involves the formulation of positions regarding concrete questions, participation in meetings, involvement in communication, reacting to other participants' opinions and proposals, input to official document drafts and other activities to be carried out during the process.
+The main method of involvement is the participation of representatives of youth organisations or umbrella organisations in working groups.
+In these settings, young people are informed of developments, express their opinions on specific themes and contribute to discussions leading to final formulations.
+This includes formulating positions on concrete questions, attending meetings, providing input to official document drafts and responding to other participants’ proposals.

 Regularity of consultations